z-bitcoinz/BitcoinZ_Blue/README.md

 # BitcoinZ Blue

 BitcoinZ Blue is a modern, z-Addr first, Sapling compatible light wallet client for BitcoinZ.
-It provides a clean, user-friendly interface with full support for all BitcoinZ features:
+It provides a clean, user-friendly interface with full support for all BitcoinZ features including large amounts up to 21 billion BTCZ:

 ## ✨ Features